genewr-amz/aws-cli-resources/kr-id-runbook.md

     ```

-2. Run The following command to start the query
+Run The following command to start the query from CLI Skeleton

     ```bash